Skip to main content

 Best studies we found

 Centers for Disease Control and Prevention.
-(2024).
-For healthcare providers.
+(2025).
+Child immunization schedule notes.

 GoodRx Health has strict sourcing policies and relies on primary sources such as medical organizations, governmental agencies, academic institutions, and peer-reviewed scientific journals.
 Learn more about how we ensure our content is accurate, thorough, and unbiased by reading our editorial guidelines.